800-860-3577

 What's A Cooktop?

 When you imagine making dinner this evening, you might immediately picture sliced veggies and proteins sizzling atop a range—or a cooktop.
-One of the most commonly used appliances in the kitchen, a cooktop is a great addition to an island countertop and is a necesssity for homes with built-in wall ovens.
+One of the most commonly used appliances in the kitchen, a cooktop is a great addition to an island countertop and is a necessity for homes with built-in wall ovens.
 When shopping for the right appliance for your lifestyle, you'll need to keep a few key details in mind to stay within your budget and match your space's style.

 Before you dive in and start looking at brands or products, it's a good idea to step back and consider the basics.
 Should you choose electric or gas to fuel yours, or is an induction cooktop the best type for your home?
 What about accessories and the number of burners?
 And is a rangetop a better option altogether?
 We delve into the following below, and can help you weigh your pros and cons.